 If you’re anything like me, I’m probably telling you what already know, here: carbohydrates make you happy.
 More scientifically, though, whole grains increase serotonin production, up your stores of magnesium, and give you a boost of healthy, lasting energy that fills you up and doesn’t cause that quick crash for which white breads and sugar are known.

 Speaking of serotonin, that’s a pretty impressive little neurotransmitter.
-In addition to the handy side effects above, it also aids in the regulation of digestion and body temperature.
+In addition to the handy side effects above, it also helps in the regulation of digestion and body temperature.
 If any of these effects sound like just the fix for you, we recommend checking out Health Ambition’s recent blog post, which includes some great information and a lengthy list of delicious foods that hike up serotonin production!

 Last on our list, turkey’s ability to calm us and make us feel cheery might not come as much of a surprise, given the media focus on tryptophan in recent years.
 An amino acid, tryptophan turns into serotonin once metabolized, and can reduce anxious thoughts and leave you feeling happy and relaxed.
 Or, if you’ve just polished off your fourth helping of meat n’ potatoes, even lull you right into sleep!